attaltech/cleveron_phbook01/README.md

 ## Phonebook app

 Create a phonebook app that stores a name and a phone number for each entry:
-- Decide and explain data types you use for entries,
+- Choose an appropriate variable/data type for names and numbers,
-- Choose an appropriate data structure for data temporary (in-memory) and permanent (file) data storage,
+- Choose an appropriate data structure for data temporary (in-memory) and permanent (file) storage,
 - implement at least the following functionality:
   * Adding a new entry;
   * Editing an existing entry (name or phone number);